 However, a Louisiana employer is not prevented from discharging an employee for legitimate reasons that are unrelated to his or her jury service (Rogers v.
 Bromac Title Services, LLC, Case No. 13-31097 (5th Cir., 6/18/14)).

 Labor investigations.
 Louisiana prohibits an employer from taking adverse job action against an employee who testifies or provides information to investigators relative to the enforcement of any of the state's labor laws.
-Violators face civil fines of up to $500, attorneys' fees, criminal fines of up to $250, and imprisonment (LA Rev. Stat.
+Violators face civil fines, attorneys' fees, criminal fines, and imprisonment (LA Rev. Stat.
 Sec.
 23:964).